ResetXPDR/MSFS2020_AutoFPS/README.md

 - Simultaneous PC, FG and VR mode compatibilty including correct FG FPS display and separate FPS targets for each mode,
 - A greatly simplified non-expert default UI option that uses pre-defined settings for an automated experience suited to most user scenarios,
 - Auto detection and protection from known similar apps already running or incompatibilities with newer MSFS versions, and
-- Auto restoration of original MSFS settings changed by the utility, recently enhanced to withstand MSFS CTDs.<br><br>
+- Auto restoration of original MSFS settings changed by the app, recently enhanced to withstand MSFS CTDs.<br><br>

 **Really, really important:**
 - Do not even mention, let alone try to discuss, this app on the MSFS official forums, even in personal messages, as they have taken the view that this app modifies licenced data, regardless of how harmless the way in which the app does it, and is therefore a violation of their Terms of Service and Code of Conduct for that website.
 If you do so, your post/personal message will be flagged by moderators and you may get banned from the MSFS official forums.
 You have been warned!
 - Notwithstanding, there is a new MSFS wishlist item requesting simconnect variables access to MSFS settings, which would allow me to make this app legitimate in MS/Abobo's eyes and expand the range of possibilities of what this app could do in future.
 Please vote for it [here](https://forums.flightsimulator.com/t/expose-tlod-olod-clouds-etc-via-simconnect-l-vars/634075).

 Important:<br/>
-- This utility directly accesses active MSFS memory locations while MSFS is running to read and set TLOD and cloud quality settings on the fly at a maximum rate of one read and, if required, change per setting per second.
-The utility will first verify that the MSFS memory locations being used are still valid and if not, likely because of an MSFS version change, will attempt to find where they have been relocated.
-If it does find the new memory locations and they pass validation tests, the utility will update itself automatically and will function as normal.
-If it can't find or validate MSFS memory locations at any time when starting up, the utility will self-restrict to read only mode to prevent the utility making changes to unknown MSFS memory locations.
+- This app directly accesses active MSFS memory locations while MSFS is running to read and set TLOD and cloud quality settings on the fly at a maximum rate of one read and, if required, change per setting per second.
+The app will first verify that the MSFS memory locations being used are still valid and if not, likely because of an MSFS version change, will attempt to find where they have been relocated.
+If it does find the new memory locations and they pass validation tests, the app will update itself automatically and will function as normal.
+If it can't find or validate MSFS memory locations at any time when starting up, the app will self-restrict to read only mode to prevent the app making changes to unknown MSFS memory locations.
 - As such, I believe the app to be robust in its interaction with validated MSFS memory locations and to be responsible in disabling itself if it can't guarantee that.
-Nonetheless, this utility is offered as is and no responsibility will be taken for unintended negative side effects.
+Nonetheless, this app is offered as is and no responsibility will be taken for unintended negative side effects.
 Use at your own risk!<br/><br/>

 I am new to this app/MSFS, or I don't care for all this technical jargon.
 What is the simplest way to use this app to make my MSFS experience better?
 - Start the app before you load your flight,